AbdulrahmanS254/Company-Site/README.md

 <!-- Getting Started -->
-## 	:toolbox: Getting Started
+## 	:toolbox: How to use

 <!-- Prerequisites -->
 ### :bangbang: Prerequisites

-This project uses node.js as a package manager
+This project uses npm as a package manager

 ```bash
  npm install
 ```

 <!-- Installation -->
-### :gear: Installation
+### :gear: Running the project

 View the project on a local server with npm